Friday, April 27, 2012

 Now, if we look at the STRUCTURE analysis from the study, it suggests that the farmer was also very similar to Sardinians, albeit with more North European admixture.

 But why is it that Poles show higher similarity to these Neolithic Scandinavians than Swedes do?
 Firstly, it's important to realize that the differences aren't that great.
-Note, for instance, that Swedes are the second most similar population to the hunter-gatherers after Poles (see here).
-However, clearly, the data suggest that there had to be other population movements into Scandinavia after the late Neolithic.
+Note, for instance, that Swedes are the second most similar population to the hunter-gatherers after Poles.
+However, clearly, the data suggests that there had to be other population movements into Scandinavia after the late Neolithic.
 These also likely affected Poland, but to a lesser degree.

 No one yet knows what these were exactly, but if I had to guess, I'd say the Bell Beaker folk of the Copper Age represented one of the major waves (see figure below from "Europe during the third millennium BC and Bell Beaker culture phenomenon: peopling history though dental non-metric traits study" by Jocelyne Desideri).
 Also, another factor might be that the hunter-gatherers tested by Skoglund et al. belonged to the Pitted Ware culture, which arrived in Scandinavia from the Eastern Baltic.